diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/2nd/epiphanies.md

 EPIPHANIES are small-scale, highly specific, and relatively impractical supernatural abilities in EPIPHANY OF ORB.

-this power system is inextricably rooted in each character's experiences and worldview.
+this power system is inextricably rooted in each user's experiences and worldview.

 <div class="directory"> <!-- manual instance of a directory -->
   <h4>skip to:</h4>